King of Diamonds (TV series)

-King of Diamonds is an American TV series starring Broderick Crawford which ran from 1961 to 1962.
+King of Diamonds is an American syndicated crime drama TV series starring Broderick Crawford that ran for 39 episodes from 1961 to 1962.
 It was made by Ziv-United Artists, for whom Crawford had made Highway Patrol.

 Plot

-Broderick Crawford stars as John King, the chief investigator for Continental Diamond Industries who travelled the world fighting unsavory gem smugglers, thieves and fences.
+Broderick Crawford stars as John King, the diamond industry's head of security, who travelled the world fighting unsavory gem smugglers, thieves and fences.
 King's colleague in detection is Al Casey played by Ray Hamilton.
-Syndicated, thirty minutes.
+Episodes were 30 minutes long.